ShreeshaBhat1004/Job-scout/ReadMe.md

    ```

 3. **View Recommendations**:
-   - The script will display the top-ranked Machine Learning remote jobs based on how well they match your resume.
+   - The script will display the top-ranked Machine Learning remote jobs (default) based on how well they match your resume.

 ---